Bringing the World Within Arm’s Reach.

-Eliminate the need to relocate plant and equipment overseas, and incur associated costs/delays/risks.
+- Eliminate the need to relocate plant and equipment overseas, and incur associated costs, delays, and risks.

-Increase organizational agility, reduce “barriers to retreat”.
-If offshoring does not work out as planned, too often managers are “in too deep” to admit the mistake and walk back or undo the error, so good money goes in after bad or the diminished state of affairs is swept under the rug with accounting gimmickry to make the offshoring decision appear beneficial.
-By offshoring labor alone, the “barriers to retreat” are significantly reduced, and rationality restored to otherwise self-deceptive thinking.
+- Increase organizational agility, reduce “barriers to retreat”.
+If offshoring does not work out as planned, managers often find themselves too entrenched to admit making a mistake and recover gracefully.
+Good money goes in after bad or the diminished state of the business is papered over with creative accounting to make poor decisions appear beneficial.
+By offshoring labor alone, the “barriers to retreat” are significantly reduced, and rationality is restored to otherwise self-deceptive thinking.

-Slow depreciation, reduce downtime, maintain productivity.
-Often, the level of support and maintenance of plant and equipment moved overseas cannot match what is provided domestically, causing it to depreciate faster, malfunction, or otherwise not be as productive.
+- Slow depreciation, reduce downtime, maintain productivity.
+The level of support and maintenance of plant and equipment moved overseas usually cannot match what is provided domestically, causing it to depreciate faster, malfunction, or otherwise not be as productive.